 New Zealand Young Farmers (NZYF) is a non-profit social organisation which is tonnes of fun with down to earth people.
-We are a progressive and dynamic social network for rural youth which develops the leadership and personal skills of our members through participation and achievement.
+We are a progressive and dynamic social network for youth which develops the leadership and personal skills of our members through participation and achievement.

 There are over 70 clubs situated around New Zealand and each club has its own identity and community spirit, backed by the national organisation.
 You make friends for life, network with like-minded individuals and develop your personal and practical skills by organising and participating in meetings, events, social activities and competitions.